jacilynh/ECEA5340/.idea/week1.md

 10: Thermocouples: How They Work

 The feedback I got was that you guys said you love those circuit diagrams for our TD's.
 Okay, well, here's some more for thermocouples.
 Let's start by trying to measure the thermoelectric voltage of a tight T thermocouple.
 Should be simple, right?

-Play video starting at ::20 and follow transcript0:20 We would like to read V1, the thermoelectric voltage produced by heating junction, J1.
+We would like to read V1, the thermoelectric voltage produced by heating junction, J1.
 The intersection of a stretch of a copper and constant wire.

-Play video starting at ::31 and follow transcript0:31 We connected the copper and constants, and leads to the copper thermals of our voltmeter and, oops, we created another junction of dissimilar metals where the constant and lead meets the copper terminal at junction J2.
+We connected the copper and constants, and leads to the copper thermals of our voltmeter and, oops, we created another junction of dissimilar metals where the constant and lead meets the copper terminal at junction J2.
 So what, you say?
 Well, here's what.
 You just introduced a back-EMF thermoelectric voltage to V1 on the Constantan wire, and you can no longer correctly read V1.

-Play video starting at :1:7 and follow transcript1:07 No, you say.
+No, you say.
 You have reintroduced doubt, just when we thought all the doubts were cleared up with the RTDs.

-Play video starting at :1:18 and follow transcript1:18 I'll take care of you.
+I'll take care of you.
 Let's add a copper lead wire at junction J2 in the picture.
 This way at least we'll have standard copper to copper connections at the voltmeter.
 To calculate a thermal electric voltage V1 at junction J1, we must first know the temperature at junction J2.
 Now, 50 years ago people really did this by putting the leads of dissimilar metals at junction J2 in a bucket of ice water.
 This forced the temperature at J2 to exactly 0 degrees C. And the term ice point reference was born.

-Play video starting at :2:1 and follow transcript2:01 You can assume quasi linearity of the thermal couple curve, and select the local slope b, by Kirchhoff's Law, yeah, that guy.
+You can assume quasi linearity of the thermal couple curve, and select the local slope b, by Kirchhoff's Law, yeah, that guy.
 The voltage V at the volt meter is equal to V1-V2.
 Let's use the linear approximation technique we mentioned early, and switch to zero degrees to 273 degrees K.

-Play video starting at :2:28 and follow transcript2:28 V equals little b times the temperate at junction 1, plus 273 degrees K, minus the temperature at junction 2, plus 273 degrees C. And doing this subtraction, you would get V=b x temperature at junction one.
+V equals little b times the temperate at junction 1, plus 273 degrees K, minus the temperature at junction 2, plus 273 degrees C. And doing this subtraction, you would get V=b x temperature at junction one.
 So 50 years ago, people would read the voltage at the voltmeter, divide by little b, the local slope of the thermoelectric curve.
 They get an estimate for temperature.
 But we're in the 21st century and it's no longer 50 years ago.
 And yeah, lugging around ice baths, that's a real drag and they're really heavy, too.
 Sorry, doubt is back again.
 Well, here's another circuit diagram for you.
 This one will work for any time of thermocouple and not just type t, which has that one copper lead.
 We'll illustrate it using a type k thermocouple.

-Play video starting at :3:31 and follow transcript3:31 Let's insert an isothermal metal block into the system, isothermal meaning constant temperature.
+Let's insert an isothermal metal block into the system, isothermal meaning constant temperature.
 This block creates a junction of dissimilar metals.
 Junction J3, where the copper wire meets the chromel wire, and I've abbreviated chromel with the CH.

-Play video starting at :3:52 and follow transcript3:52 Let's substitute a iso-thermal metal block at junction J2 with the ice bath that we had before.
+Let's substitute a iso-thermal metal block at junction J2 with the ice bath that we had before.

-Play video starting at :4: and follow transcript4:00 In addition, we'll string some chromel wire in between these two isothermal blocks.
+In addition, we'll string some chromel wire in between these two isothermal blocks.

-Play video starting at :4:8 and follow transcript4:08 This gives us two more junctions of dissimilar metals, junction J4, where copper wire meets chromel wire and junction J2 where chromel wire meets alumel wire.
+This gives us two more junctions of dissimilar metals, junction J4, where copper wire meets chromel wire and junction J2 where chromel wire meets alumel wire.
 Abbreviated with the letters AL.

-Play video starting at :4:26 and follow transcript4:26 J3 and J4 are sitting together on an isothermal block.
+J3 and J4 are sitting together on an isothermal block.
 These two copper-to-chrome L junctions introduce equal and opposite thermoelectric voltages into the loop.

-Play video starting at :4:44 and follow transcript4:44 And that means they cancel out.
+And that means they cancel out.

-Play video starting at :4:47 and follow transcript4:47 So now the voltage V is given by V1 minus V2, which is equal to little b times T1 minus T2.
+So now the voltage V is given by V1 minus V2, which is equal to little b times T1 minus T2.

-Play video starting at :4:58 and follow transcript4:58 Of course, now we got one equation and two unknowns, which we can't solve, but we'll deal with that in the next slide.
+Of course, now we got one equation and two unknowns, which we can't solve, but we'll deal with that in the next slide.

-Play video starting at :5:9 and follow transcript5:09 This is the part where we combine the two isothermal blocks into one big one.
+This is the part where we combine the two isothermal blocks into one big one.

-Play video starting at :5:15 and follow transcript5:15 Have you ever heard of the empirically derived law of intermediate metals?
+Have you ever heard of the empirically derived law of intermediate metals?

-Play video starting at :5:22 and follow transcript5:22 I didn't think so.
+I didn't think so.
 Well, guess what?
 Before I started thermal couples, I never heard of it either.
 But anyway, this law of intermediate metal says that when you insert a third metal between the two other dissimilar metals at an isothermal block, that your thermoelectric block won't change.

-Play video starting at :5:42 and follow transcript5:42 So let's apply this to our big isothermal block.
+So let's apply this to our big isothermal block.

-Play video starting at :5:47 and follow transcript5:47 What this means is we can ignore the chromel connector wire between junctions J2 and J4, and the system will function the same as if that alumel wire on the right was connected directly to the copper wire.
+What this means is we can ignore the chromel connector wire between junctions J2 and J4, and the system will function the same as if that alumel wire on the right was connected directly to the copper wire.

-Play video starting at :6:5 and follow transcript6:05 Note that the equation V equal to V1 minus V2 still applies, as we haven't introduced any new thermoelectric voltages.
+Note that the equation V equal to V1 minus V2 still applies, as we haven't introduced any new thermoelectric voltages.
 This slide shows our simplified system.
 Now, we are going to perform a process step known as a cold junction compensation, or CJC for short.
 We originally substituted our isothermal block of unknown temperature for the ice bath which had a known temperature of 0 degrees C. Now, we need a way to measure the block temperature without using a thermocouple.
 We could use either a thermistor or an RTD to do this.
 We prefer a thermistor because it can be packaged into a small space.
 And our isothermal block will always have a temperature within the thermistor range.
 We then take the measured block temperature and find its equivalent thermoelectric voltage for a type K thermocouple.
 This is voltage V2.
 Next up, we use our voltmeter to measure V. We then calculate V1 = V + V2.
 Now that we know V1, we use our thermocouple look up tables to finally get T1, our goal all along.
 Cold junction compensation is implemented in every process instrument with thermocouple input.
 Here's one real world example of how this is done.
 The GRAPHTEC model 840 data logger has a terminal block at the top.
 Users connect thermocouple wiring from external thermocouple probes to this block.

-Play video starting at :7:48 and follow transcript7:48 The terminal block implements the isothermal terminal block shown in the previous slide.
+The terminal block implements the isothermal terminal block shown in the previous slide.
 The temperature, T2, of the block roughly corresponds to the ambient temperature where the data logger is located.
 But a thermistor inside that terminal block measures the exact block temperature.
 Let's find the thermocouple probe online.

-Play video starting at :8:14 and follow transcript8:14 This straight probe from Automation Direct has a pipe log on it for screwing it directly into the wall of a furnace or an oven.
+This straight probe from Automation Direct has a pipe log on it for screwing it directly into the wall of a furnace or an oven.
 You can buy it as a type J or K calibration with a quarter-inch that's 6.3 millimeter outer metal sheet, made of either 316 stainless steel or Inconel.
 Both of those sheet materials do stand up very well to the corrosive environment of a furnace.
 The magnesium oxide internal insulation in the probe protects the tiny thermocouple wires from damage during the extreme and cooling cycles that the probe undergoes.
 The ungrounded junction means that the thermocouple wires are not electrically connected to the probe sheath.
 American standards testing material spec 230, that's ASTM spec 230 governs the accuracy of thermocouple sensors, which is nominally 0.7% of reading, but at least 2.2 degrees C. This means, that at temperatures lower than 293 degrees C, you will always have an error in your reading up to 2.2 degrees C. And above 293 degrees C, your arrow will be up to that 0.75% of whatever temperature you're actually measuring.

-Play video starting at :9:43 and follow transcript9:43 If you need to fit the probe into a tight location, you can bend it at a right angle without damaging those internal wires.
+If you need to fit the probe into a tight location, you can bend it at a right angle without damaging those internal wires.
 But you need to make sure that you supply at least the half inch bend radius, that's a 12 millimeter bend radius.
 The spec mentions a minimum installation depth of 3 inches which is 76 millimeters.
 This means that you must have the probe inserted at least three inches, or the 76 millimeters into the furnace, or oven in order to get an accurate reading.
 Otherwise, the thermal mass of the probe outside of the furnace will be enough to conduct away the internal heat within the probe tip, which gives you an incorrectly low reading.

-Play video starting at :10:35 and follow transcript10:35 You select the part number to order based on the mechanical specs you need.
+You select the part number to order based on the mechanical specs you need.

-Play video starting at :10:40 and follow transcript10:40 The probe comes in three standard lengths.
+The probe comes in three standard lengths.
 Type J probe can only measure up to 720 degrees C. This is a little lower than the 760 degree C shown on the ITS90 spec.
 Some manufacturers will quote a lower maximum temperature for thermocouple if they think they can't hold the full accuracy spec throughout the range.
 The Type K probe will work reliably up to the upper range of its calibration In this case, 1,249 degrees C, but only if you specify the inconel material with a probe sheath.
 The 316 stainless steel prove sheath would corrode at this temperature and ruin the thermocouple inside.
 Let's recap.

-Play video starting at :11:30 and follow transcript11:30 We discussed the principle of cold junction compensation and how to specify thermocouples for use in your embedded circuit.
+We discussed the principle of cold junction compensation and how to specify thermocouples for use in your embedded circuit.
 And that wraps up this week's module on thermo sensors.

 Week 1 Online Articles